wp-plugins/wp-ticket/readme.txt

 == Frequently Asked Questions ==

 == Upgrade Notice ==
-= 1.2.0 =
+= 1.3.0 =
+* Fixed untranslatable search form results, file uploads, and compatibility issues related to other plugins = 1.2.0 =
 * Added the required configuration to use WPAS Canned Responses extension = 1.1.0 =